Lashen1227/TicketWave/command_line_interface/README.md

 # TicketWave - Command Line Interface

 TicketWave is a full-stack application with a Command Line Interface (CLI) component designed to manage configuration parameters, simulate event operations, and maintain system user data.
 Developed using core Object-Oriented Programming (OOP) principles, the application connects to a MySQL database for robust and persistent data storage.
-This project, created by [Lashen Martino](https://github.com/Lashen1227), as part of the OOP Module coursework at the University of Westminster.

 ## Table of Contents
 - [Features](#features)